 A more traditional interview will follow your presentation.
 The panel will ask questions designed to find out more about you, your skills and experience.
 It is natural to feel nervous during an interview, but rest assured that our interviewers want to hear from you – be yourself and try to let those nerves go!

 Frequently Asked Questions

-We will ask you which seats you are interested in rather than just allocating them to you.
+We will ask you which seats you are interested in.
 We cannot guarantee to give you exactly what you ask for but we will aim to facilitate this where business requirements allow.

-Each seat placement involves a three-month and six-month review, which is underpinned by the requirements set out by the Law Society of Scotland/SRA.
+Each seat placement involves a three-month and six-month review, which is underpinned by the requirements set out by the Law Society of Scotland or SRA.

 I have applied to Shepherd and Wedderburn before and I was unsuccessful, can I apply again?